ameena5432/Project_Zen_Mom/README.md

 #### The solution

-1) Using 3 CSV files i.e., Pumping_Session.CSV , Survey_Questions.CSV and Moms_Reponse.CSV
-2) Creating a factor label based on response score for 3 questions given to Mom after each session with an option to rate on scale of 1 to 5
+1) We will be creating a factor label based on response score for 3 questions in the survey given to Mom after each session with an option to rate on scale of 1 to 5.
-3) This factor label helps us to access the user experience of moms after each pumping session
+2) We will use this factor label / study to help moms understand on how thier liefstyle is impacting pumped milk volume.

 #### Files included in the project: